stormalf/porth/README.md

     WRITE: keyword to write a string to the output file (do internally a 1 1 SYSCALL3 at each WRITE)
     MACRO: keyword to create a macro for now inlining definition of a macro is not allowed but macro inside macro is allowed except itself (recursive macro it crashes for now)
     ENDM: keyword to close a macro
+    INCLUDE: keyword to include a file but recursive include are not allowed '_': single quotes to create a char (1 character allowed except for some special characters see special_chars dictionary).
+It's possible to print some chars like '\n' or '\t' but some issues still yet with unicode characters that are coded in more than one byte.

 ## release notes